alangrainger/obsidian-frontmatter-modified-date/README.md

 - Specify the date format, using [MomentJS format](https://momentjs.com/docs/#/displaying/format/).
 - Exclude folders which you don't want to be automatically updated.
 This is important for anywhere you store your scripts or Templater templates.

+## Excluding files

+You can exclude a folder and all its subfolders in the Settings page.

+If you want to exclude a single file, you can add a property called `exclude_modified_update` and give it a value.
+Setting it to `true` or using the Checkbox property type would be the most sensible option.

 ## "Merging changes" popup

 It's possible when using this plugin that you will see a message like this, however it should be a rare occurance rather than the norm: